 Melting and freezing

 When a solid is converted directly into a gas without going through a liquid phase, the process is known as sublimation.
-Sublimation occurs when kinetic energy of the particles is greater than atmospheric pressure surrounding the sample.
-This may occur when the temperature of the sample is rapidly increased beyond the boiling point (flash vaporization).
-More commonly, a substance can be "freeze dried" by cooling it under vacuum conditions so that the water in the substance undergoes sublimation and is removed from the sample.
-A few volatile substances will undergo sublimation at normal temperature and pressure.
-The best known of these substances is CO2 or “dry ice.”
+This may occur either when the temperature of the sample is rapidly increased beyond the boiling point (flash vaporization) or when a substance is "freeze-dried" by cooling it under vacuum conditions so that the water in the substance undergoes sublimation and is removed from the sample, according to the U.S. Geological Survey.
+A few volatile substances will undergo sublimation at room temperature and pressure, such as frozen carbon dioxide, or dry ice.

-Vaporization is the conversion of a liquid to a gas.
-Vaporization can occur through either evaporation or boiling.
+Vaporization is the conversion of a liquid to a gas and can occur through either evaporation or boiling, according to Encyclopaedia Britannica.

-Because the particles of a liquid are in constant motion they frequently collide with each other, transferring energy when they do so.
-This energy transference has little net effect beneath the surface, but when enough energy is transferred to a particle near the surface; it may gain enough energy to be knocked completely away from the sample as a free gas particle.
-This process is called evaporation and it continues as long as liquid remains.
-It is interesting to note that a liquid cools as it evaporates.
-The energy transferred to surface molecules, which causes their escape, is carried away from the remaining liquid sample.
+Because the particles of a liquid are in constant motion, they frequently collide with each other.
+Each collision also causes energy to be transferred, and when enough energy is transferred to particles near the surface they may be knocked completely away from the sample as free gas particles.
+Liquids cool as they evaporate because the energy transferred to surface molecules, which causes their escape, gets carried away with them.

 Condensation and deposition